Overseas Visitor Health Cover (OVHC)

 After your old provider receives a transfer request, they must process it within 14 days, issue a transfer certificate and pay a refund on any premiums paid in advance (as long as you haven’t made any claims in that time).

 When switching between Australian OVHC providers, any waiting periods you have completed won’t need to be served again unless your new policy has higher coverage or includes benefits you weren’t covered for before.
-If you’re switching from an overseas provider, you will have to re-serve any waiting periods.
+If you’re switching from an overseas provider, you will most likely have to re-serve any waiting periods.

 What is a pre-existing medical condition?